-The only American camera in our collection is entirely manual and was built to “provide you with a lifetime of picture-making pleasure”.
-The shutter is more primitive than our other cameras but is reliable at faster speeds and the coated lens is sharp with good contrast.
-Unlike the rest of the cameras in our collection the lenses on the C3 are interchangeable.
+The only American camera in this collection is entirely manual and was built to “provide you with a lifetime of picture-making pleasure”.
+The shutter is more primitive than the ones found on the other cameras but is reliable at faster speeds.
+The coated Cintar lens has a distinguished character with good contrast, and the lenses on the C3 are interchangeable.
 There is the chance of multiple exposure as the film winding knob isn’t coupled to the shutter cocking lever, so you have to remember to wind the film on after each shot.
 (American photographer Duane Michals used his C3 especially to make double exposures).

 The beauty of this camera is its simplicity which is reflected equally in the aesthetic design, usability and mechanics.
 It was the best-selling 35mm camera in the world for nearly three decades, and is said is to be responsible for popularizing the use of 35mm film.
 Tony Vaccaro, soldier and photojournalist, took most of his images of World War II with his Argus C3.

 |Cintar 50mm f3.5

 |Quarter of a turn